On-Chain Auctions with Deposits: Model and Results

 and $d_2(v_2,d_1)$ is a solution to

 \item[2.]
 Beliefs are updated according to Bayes' rule whenever applicable, for $0\leq d_1\leq \bar{d}$ such that there is a type $v_1$ with $d_1(v_1)=d_1$ we have \end{itemize} All subsequently constructed Perfect Bayesian equilibria will also satisfy standard refinement properties for signalling games like the Cho-Kreps intuitive criterion~\cite{cho1987}.
 Following standard terminology of the signalling literature, we call an equilibrium {\it separating}, if different types send different messages.
 In our setting, the type of bidder $1$ is the valuation $v_1$, while a message is the deposit $d_1(v_1)$.
 Therefore, in a separating equilibrium, the second bidder can exactly determine the valuation of the first bidder from the deposit.
 We call an equilibrium {\it separating conditional on entry} if conditional on the first bidder depositing a positive amount, the second bidder can exactly determine the valuation of the first bidder from the deposit.
+Similarly, we call an equilibrium, {\it essentially separating (conditional on entry)} if it is separating (conditional on entry) for all types below $\frac{1}{1+c}$.
 We call an equilibrium {\it pooling equilibrium} with $n$ deposit levels if bidder~1 uses the same deposit under different valuations and $n$ different deposit levels are observed in equilibrium.